 In some cases, the blood clot in the socket is jarred loose, creating a dry socket that exposes the bones and nerves in the gum.
 A dry socket is painful and needs to be treated to prevent infection.
 Your dentist will repack the socket to allow a new clot to form.
 Signs you may have developed a dry socket include:

-At Dental Depot, we believe every member of your family deserves quality, comprehensive dental care.
+At Dental Depot in DFW, we believe every member of your family deserves quality, comprehensive dental care.
 In addition to highly trained dentists and dental hygienists, our experienced staff of dental professionals includes orthodontists, periodontists, and oral surgeons, allowing us to provide an expansive range of services, all at one location.
 When you visit any of our DFW area Dental Depot offices in Dallas, Lewisville, Aubrey, The Colony, McKinney, Arlington, and Highland Village, you can be confident you’ll receive the very best in oral treatment services, from routine cleanings and checkups to cosmetic and restorative dentistry.